The General Store review: Coffee, cocktails, cake and chat at Highbury’s new all-day venue

 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 21 July 2017, in Bars, Grub, London, Nightlife and tagged cafe, cocktails, foodie, Highbury and Islington, london, The General Store.
+Posted on 21 Jul 2017, in Bars, Grub, London, Nightlife and tagged cocktails, foodie, Highbury and Islington, London.
 Bookmark the permalink.
 Comments Off on The General Store review: Coffee, cocktails, cake and chat at Highbury’s new all-day venue.